yycyberia/hackerspace-notes/pages/vsm_systems.md

 : [[ideation]]
 : [[loomio]]
 : [[Infrastructure Council]]
-: tell people how to be listening all the time
+: tell people how to be listening all the time like Paul

 Systems 5
 : [[loomio]]